xaviermouy/SoundScope/README.md

 thumbs-up emoji (👍) to boost the priority of a new features.

 # Versions

+### version 20250122
+- Improved loading time for spectrograms
+- Added loading spinner for the spectrogram calculation
+- Added breakdown of spectrogram creation/loading times in the command window to help identify possible bottlenecks.

 ### version 20241202
 - Added capability to download daily and hourly detection summary as csv file (issue #14)